 (iii) If the school employee is eligible to participate in the salary reduction plan (see WAC 182-31-060), the school employee will automatically enroll in the premium payment plan upon enrollment in SEBB medical allowing medical premiums to be taken on a pretax basis.
 To opt out of the premium payment plan, a new school employee must complete the required form and return it to their SEBB organization.
 The form must be received by their SEBB organization no later than thirty-one days after the employee becomes eligible for SEBB benefits.

-(iv) If a school employee is eligible to participate in the salary reduction plan (see WAC 182-31-060), the school employee may enroll in the state's medical flexible spending arrangement (FSA) or dependent care assistance program (DCAP) or both, except as limited by subsection (4) of this section.
+(iv) If a school employee is eligible to participate in the salary reduction plan (see WAC 182-31-060), the school employee may enroll in the state's medical flexible spending arrangement (FSA), the limited purpose FSA, or dependent care assistance program (DCAP), or both an FSA and DCAP, except as limited by subsection (4) of this section.
 To enroll in these SEBB benefits, the school employee must return the required form to their SEBB organization.
 The form must be received by the SEBB organization no later than thirty-one days after the school employee becomes eligible for SEBB benefits.

 (b) If a newly eligible school employee's SEBB organization, or the authority's contracted vendor in the case of life insurance and AD&D, does not receive the school employee's required forms indicating medical, dental, vision, life insurance, AD&D insurance, and LTD insurance elections, and the school employee's tobacco use status attestation within thirty-one days of the school employee becoming eligible, their enrollment will be as follows for those elections not received within thirty-one days: